GAMS-dev/gamspy/docs/user/ml/nn.rst

 We obtain a **single** batch of data and format it to be compatible with GAMSPy.
 Next, we set our input ``a1`` and labels ``target_set``.
-While we could stop here, our experiments have shown that providing the solver with good initial values for every variable significantly speeds up training.
+While we could stop here, our experiments show that providing the solver with good initial values for every variable significantly speeds up training.